PalisadoesFoundation/talawa-docs/docs/internships/gsoc/introduction.md

 title: Introduction
 ---

-Google is sponsoring the [2021 Summer of Code](https://summerofcode.withgoogle.com/) and [The Palisadoes Foundation](http://www.palisadoes.org) is registered as a mentoring organization.
+Google is sponsoring the [Google Summer of Code](https://summerofcode.withgoogle.com/) and [The Palisadoes Foundation](http://www.palisadoes.org) is registered as a mentoring organization.
 This page is your entry point to the Palisadoes Foundation GSoC program.
-Please watch this page for updates concerning our participating in 2021.
+Please watch this page for updates concerning our participating this year.

 ### About Talawa

 The Palisadoes Foundation has been sponsoring work on this open-source project for a number of years.
 We hope to launch it in alpha at the end of the summer.
 Talawa is a modular open source project to help community-based organizations such as clubs, neighborhood groups, volunteer associations, non-profits and small religious institutions manage their daily activities.
 Most user interaction is via a mobile app.

-### Students Read This
+### Participants Read This

 This section outlines all you need to know about getting involved with the Palisadoes Foundation's GSoC program: